garry0325/stockBot/README.md

 # stockBot

-A telegram bot for stock market query.
+A telegram bot for stock market inquiry.

 #### Setup
 ```sh